tenstorrent/SweRV-ISS/README.md

 ###  vector
 The vector configuration is an object with the following fields:
 * bytes_per_vec: vector size in bytes.
-* min_bytes_per_elem: narrowest suppoted element size in bytes (default 1).
+* min_bytes_per_elem: narrowest supported element size in bytes (default 1).
 * max_bytes_per_elem: widest supported element size in bytes (no default).
 * min_bytes_per_lmul: map of lmul to min-element-width-in bytes (default: no min).
 * min_bytes_per_lmul: map of lmul to max-element-width-in bytes (default: no max).
 * mask_agnostic_policy: "ones" or "undisturb" to set behavior of mask-anostic instructions, default is "ones".
 * tail_agnostic_policy: "ones" or "undisturb" to set behavior of tail-anostic instructions, default is "ones".
 * trap_non_zero_vstart: causes vector instruction to trap on non-zero vstart, default is true.
-* update_whole_mask: when true, compute all the elements of the desitnation mask register for mask-logical and mask-manipulation instructions regardless of VL.
+* update_whole_mask: when true, compute all the elements of the destination mask register for mask-logical and mask-manipulation instructions regardless of VL.
 * trap_invalid_vtype: when true, trap on invalid/unsupported vtype configurations, when false set vtype.vill instead.
 * legalize_vsetvl_avl: when true, legalize VL to VLMAX if it would be greater than VLMAX after a vsetvl instruction.
 * legalize_vsetvli_avl: when true, legalize VL to VLMAX if it would be greater than VLMAX after a vsetvli instruction.